stuvusIT/zfs-storage/README.md

 ## Requirements

 An apt-based package manager with source version 16.04 or later, as ZFS isn't included in older versions.
-`systemd` is required in order to scrub pools using timers.
+`systemd` is required in order to scrub pools using timers instead of distribution-specific cron jobs.
 `python-jmespath` is needed on the machine executing this role.

 ## Role Variables